 HOF results: Never received more than 23.2 percent of the votes during his 15 years (1999-2013) on the ballot.
 Has since not been elected by two different veterans committees.

-Murphy stands with Roger Maris as the only players who have not been elected to the Hall of Fame after winning consecutive MVP Awards.
+Until Barry Bonds came along, Murphy stood with Roger Maris as the only players who had not been elected to the Hall of Fame after winning consecutive MVP Awards.

 At the end of the 1987 season, a 31-year-old Murphy had compiled 310 homers and an .862 OPS over 6,383 plate appearances.
 Even when accounting for a steady decline, it was easy to project Murphy would easily surpass the 400-homer mark and keep his career OPS around .850.
 He averaged 36 homers from '82-87, but he never again hit more than 24 in a season.